-After the 2019 Toyota Avalon was unveiled at the 2018 Detroit auto show, I was the only writer on our four-person editor panel to call it a "winner" in Cars.com's Winners and Losers auto show wrap-up.
-After driving the new Avalon and Avalon Hybrid at a Toyota media preview in San Diego, do I stand by that call?
+After the 2019 Toyota Avalon was unveiled at the 2018 Detroit auto show, I was the only writer on our four-person editor panel to call it a “winner” in Cars.com’s Winners and Losers auto show wrap-up.
+After my first drive in the new Avalon and Avalon Hybrid at a Toyota media preview in San Diego, do I stand by that call?

 The 2019 Avalon will be offered in four trim levels, in ascending order of price: XLE, XSE, Limited and Touring.
 The Avalon Hybrid, which gets a few hybrid-specific touches in addition to its redesign, will be available in XLE, XSE and Limited trims.
 I drove both the gas and hybrid versions of the car, across several trim levels, in San Diego.
 Per company policy, Cars.com pays for its airfare and lodging at such automaker-hosted events.

 The old Avalon’s weird two-tiered front grille is gone.
 Toyota decided it needed to change the look by unifying into one big grille without a visible front bumper.
 While it may look like one massive air intake, much of the grille is actually closed off.
 The Toyota Avalon update also adds greater differentiation between trim levels; the sportier XSE and Touring trims have a more aggressive black mesh grille, while the XLE and Limited look a bit more subdued with horizontal grille slats and a chrome surround (for classiness of course).